Hamilton Lake (suburb)

 Hamilton Lake is a residential suburb of Hamilton, surrounding Lake Rotoroa and the Hamilton Lake Domain.
-Most of the housing in the suburb was built in the 1970s.
+Domain Drive was rebuilt in 1940 and most of the housing in the suburb near the lake had been built by 1943, but development of the area to the south west only began in the 1970s and was continuing in 1995.
 The roads close to the lake are considered to be amongst Hamilton's premium streets.